sachinganapathy13579/Clustering/README.md

 # Clustering

-## 1) East-West Airlines is trying to learn more about its customers.
-      Key issues are their flying patterns, earning and use of frequent flyer rewards, and use of the airline credit card.
-      The task is to identify customer segments via clustering.
+## 1) East-West Airlines is trying to learn more about its customers.Key issues are their flying patterns, earning and use of frequent flyer rewards, and use of the     airline credit card.The task is to identify customer segments via clustering.

       Source: Based upon real business data; company names have been changed.

       * ID# : Unique ID